What is INDAPAMIDE?

 What should I tell my health care provider before I take INDAPAMIDE?

 Before taking indapamide, tell your doctor or pharmacist if you are allergic to it; or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.
 Before using this medication, tell your doctor or pharmacist your medical history, especially of: diabetes, gout, kidney problems, liver disease, lupus.
 This drug may make you dizzy.
 Alcohol or marijuana (cannabis) can make you more dizzy.
 Do not drive, use machinery, or do anything that needs alertness until you can do it safely.
 Limit alcoholic beverages.
 Talk to your doctor if you are using marijuana (cannabis).
-Severe sweating, diarrhea, or vomiting can increase the risk for dehydration.
-Report prolonged diarrhea or vomiting to your doctor.
-To prevent dehydration, drink plenty of fluids unless your doctor directs you otherwise.
+Severe sweating, diarrhea, or vomiting may cause dehydration and cause you to feel lightheaded.
+Tell your doctor if you have severe diarrhea or vomiting.
+To prevent dehydration, drink plenty of fluids unless your doctor tells you not to.
 If you have diabetes, this product may increase your blood sugar.
 Check your blood sugar regularly as directed and share the results with your doctor.
 Tell your doctor right away if you have symptoms of high blood sugar such as increased thirst/urination.
 Your doctor may need to adjust your diabetes medication, exercise program, or diet.
 This medication may decrease your level of potassium in the blood.
 Before using potassium supplements or salt substitutes containing potassium, consult your doctor or pharmacist.
 This medication may make you more sensitive to the sun.
 Limit your time in the sun.
 Avoid tanning booths and sunlamps.
 Use sunscreen and wear protective clothing when outdoors.
 Tell your doctor right away if you get sunburned or have skin blisters/redness.
 Before having surgery, tell your doctor or dentist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).
 During pregnancy, this medication should be used only when clearly needed.
 Discuss the risks and benefits with your doctor.
 It is unknown if this medication passes into breast milk.
 Consult your doctor before breast-feeding.

 What may interact with INDAPAMIDE?